94lite/GovHack-2021/README.md

 #### 0. Getting the Resources
 Clone this git repository

-Make sure that the branch is pointed at 'example-app'
+Make sure that the branch is pointed at 'main'

 #### 1. Create the additional folders
 Open Terminal